vanderloonarthur/arthurross/docs/_docs/18-history.md

 ### Bug Fixes

-- Remove http protocol from Google search form on sample 404 page
+- Remove https protocol from Google search form on sample 404 page
 - Only show related posts if there are one or more available
 - Fix alignment of email address link in author sidebar